Work

 Previously

-I worked at Microsoft, firstly as a “Cloud Solutions Architect” (basically, technical pre-sales for the cloud) helping a select few companies with their cloud needs.
+I worked at Microsoft, firstly as a “Cloud Solutions Architect” (basically, technical solutions architecture for the cloud) helping a select few companies with their cloud needs.
 As I used to say, I helped companies

 After over 3 years at Navico, I returned to Microsoft as a developer on the Azure DevOps platform, working on identity and security.
-This had its high points (handling a truly huge number of requests a month), and its low ones (not really needing a huge number of requests a month, if the architecture was simpler) but overall, I learned plenty and realised that my lifelong dream of being a developer at Microsoft probably happened too late for me to fit in.
+This had its high points (handling a truly huge number of requests a month), and its low ones (not really needing a huge number of requests a month, if the architecture was simpler) but overall, I learned plenty and realised that my lifelong dream of being a developer at Microsoft probably happened too late for me to fit at a principal level.
+I have too many opinions about fixing wider platform problems to just stay in my lane.

 Before that